-The temple, at the center of every city (often on a raised platform), symbolized the importance of the city's patron deity who would also be worshipped by whatever communities that city presided over.
-Mesopotamia gave birth to the world's first cities which were largely built of sun-dried brick.
+The temple, at the center of every city (known as a ziggurat, a step-pyramid structure indigenous to the region), symbolized the importance of the city's patron deity who would also be worshipped by whatever communities that city presided over.
+Every city had its own ziggurat (larger cities, more than one) to honor their patron deity.
+Mesopotamia gave birth to the world's first cities in history which were largely built of sun-dried brick.
 In the words of Bertman:

 The domestic architecture of Mesopotamia grew out of the soil upon which it stood.
 Unlike Egypt, Mesopotamia –especially in the south– was barren of stone that could be quarried for construction.”
 The land was equally devoid of trees for timber, so the people “turned to other natural resources that lay abundantly at hand: the muddy clay of its riverbanks and the rushes and reeds that grew in their marshes.
 With them, the Mesopotamians created the world's first columns, arches, and roofed structures.
 (285)

 Simple homes were constructed from bundles of reeds lashed together and inserted in the ground, while more complex homes were built of sun-dried clay brick (a practice followed later by the Egyptians).
-Cities and temple complexes, with their famous ziggurats (the step-pyramid structures indigenous to the region), were all built using oven-baked bricks of clay which were then painted.
+Cities and temple complexes, with their famous ziggurats, were all built using oven-baked bricks of clay which were then painted.